19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (ii) services and facilities for the maintenance and refueling of aircraft and waste disposal;

-(iii) services and facilities for the storing and processing of cargo;
+(iii) services and facilities for the storing and processing of cargo; and

 (iv) security, customs and quarantine services for cargo;